FC Bayern Munich II

-FC Bayern Munich II (FC Bayern Munich Amateure until 2005) are the reserve team of German association football club FC Bayern Munich, they currently play in the Regionalliga Bayern.
-In 2010–11 they played in the 3.
+FC Bayern Munich II (FC Bayern Munich Amateure until 2005) are the reserve team of German association football club Bayern Munich, currently playing in the Regionalliga Bayern.
+In 2010–11, they played in the 3.
 Liga, having qualified for its inaugural season in 2008, and have consistently played at the third level of German football (the highest permissible level for reserve teams) – they played in the Regionalliga Süd from its formation in 1994 to 2008, when it was usurped by the 3.
 Liga.
 They have generally achieved at least mid-table finishes at this level, and won the Regionalliga Süd title in 2004.
-In 2010–11 Bayern II finished last in the 3.
-Liga and was thus relegated to the Regionalliga.
+In 2010–11, Bayern II finished last in the 3.
+Liga, and were thus relegated to the Regionalliga.
 They afterwards regained promotion by winning the 2018–19 Regionalliga and won the 3.
 Liga in 2019–20.
 The following season, they were relegated from the 3.
 Liga after an 18th-place finish.